why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/yast_installer.md

 ## Network activation
 !!! note "Online repositories"
-    If you have an active internet conenction over an ethernet cable connected to your computer, right after you pass the *"Language, Keyboard and License Agreement"* section you will be prompted, asking if you want to *"Activate online repositories now?"*.It is recommended to select *Yes* which will provide you with a list of repositories, pre-selecting the main ones in advance and will download updated packages from the online repositiory during the installation.
+    If you have an active internet conenction over an ethernet cable connected to your computer, right after you pass the *"Language, Keyboard and License Agreement"* section you will be prompted, asking if you want to *"Activate online repositories now?"*.It is recommended to select *Yes* which will provide you with a list of repositories, pre-selecting the main ones in advance and will download updated packages from the online repository during the installation.
 If you're on a metered connection you press "No".

 ### Network settings
 You can skip this part if: